Move-Payment/move-developers-portal/README.md

 pnpm dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) in your browser to see the portal.

-You can start editing the page by modifying `pages/docs/intro.mdx`.
-You will see the content automatically update as you save the file.
+You can start editing the portal by modifying `pages/index.mdx`.
+The content will automatically update as you save the file.

 ## Learn More

-To learn more about Zudoku, you can visit the [Zudoku documentation](https://zudoku.dev/docs).
+To learn more about the Move Payment API, visit the [Move Payment documentation](https://move-payment.dev/docs).

-To connect with the community join the [Github Discussions](https://github.com/zuplo/zudoku/discussions) or [Discord](https://discord.zudoku.dev).
+Join the community on [GitHub Discussions](https://github.com/move-payment/move-payment-developers/discussions) or [Discord](https://discord.move-payment.dev) to connect with other developers.